 State Historic Property Tax Reclassification (SPT) for Owner-Occupied Homes

 Arizona Site Stewards Program

 Historic Sites Review Committee

 Historic preservation is the identification, management, and protection of tangible elements from the past for future generations.
 It is the history that we can see and experience.
 As we move into the future with the explosion of new technologies, historic preservation provides an anchor to our past.
 Historic preservation encourages the protection of historic and archaeological resources that are associated with important past events, themes, and people; that are representative of periods and types of architecture, possess high artistic value; or that are likely to yield valuable information about the past.
 Historic preservation helps us to know who we are by teaching us about where we came from.

 The Governor's Archaeology Advisory Commission (Commission) sponsors annual "Awards in Public Archaeology."
 The Commission is a statutory board that advises the State Historic Preservation Officer on issues of relevance to Arizona archaeology.
 The Awards are presented to individuals, organizations, and/or programs that have significantly contributed to the protection and preservation of, and education about, Arizona's non-renewable archaeological resources.

-These awards can include the following categories of individuals or organizations that are worthy of recognition for their public service/education endeavors: 1) professional archaeologists, 2) avocational archaeologists, 3) Site Stewards, 4) Tribes, 5) private, non-profit entities, 6) government agencies, and 7) private or industrial development entities.
-In addition, the Commission would like to make an award to an individual for special or lifetime achievement.
+These awards can include the following categories of individuals or organizations that are worthy of recognition for their public service/education endeavors: 1) professional archaeologists, 2) avocational archaeologists, 3) Site Stewards, 4) Tribes, 5) private, non-profit entities, 6) government agencies, 7) private or industrial development entities and 8) Lifetime Achievement.

 The SHPO staff represents various areas of expertise, including prehistoric and historic archaeology, historical architecture, history, architectural history, and grants management.
 Comments or questions please contact: